about:

 2023 – Nexus Studio Residency w/ Adrianne Semmens

-2023 - Footprints w/ The Kaurna Womens Art Collective and Dave Laslett - Tarnanthi Festival
+2023 - Footprints w/ The Kaurna Womens Art Collective & Dave Laslett - Tarnanthi Festival

 2023 - Sauerbier House Cultural Exchange Residency